allaim/octubunto/README.md

 It will update the Ubuntu package index.
 That way it will know the latest versions of all its components and programs.
 After typing the command, the system will prompt for the user's password and then perform the action.

+## Apache Web-Server

+After that we installed the Apache web server. (with the sudo apt-get upgrade command).
+And with  the command below twe installed the Apache Web Server:

+sudo apt-get install apache2 apache2-utils

+To change our setting the Apache2 web server will start up at system boot.
+Ando to do this we typed  the systemctl enable command:

+sudo systemctl enable apache2

+And to start the service now we entering the command:

+sudo systemctl start apache2

+ ##  MySQL and PHP and Modules

 Everything after that was fine, till I started to have problems with the server.
 At first I thought the problem would be with the installation of the MSQL which the commands are:

 Sudo apt-get install mysql-client mysql-server